Skip to main content

 A histogram with heights from left to right are: 1, 1, 2, 4, 7.

-1. Describe the distribution in the histograms below and match them to the box plots.
+1. Describe the shape of the distributions in the histograms below and match them to the box plots.

 alt